znuny/manual/source/admin/dynamicfields/dropdown.rst

 .. note::

-    To create a tree stucture the keys should look like this:
+    To create a tree stucture the keys must look like this:

     .. code-block::